 Other filler materials such as soybean oil, PVP or hydrogel have also been tried.

-The first prostheses were round and are still the most widely used today, their profile projection and their base vary according to the manufacturers.
+The first prostheses were round and are still the most widely used today, their profile projection and base vary according to the manufacturers.
 In recent years, there have been so-called “anatomical” implants in the shape of a drop of water, the implantation of which may be more natural, in particular in breast reconstruction.

 Anatomical textured inflatable implant

 In cosmetic surgery, breast augmentation with prostheses often gives patients a feeling of femininity.
-There is a change in clothing behavior with the use of necklines replacing the wearing of “chest shield”.
+There is a change in clothing behavior with the use of necklines replacing the wearing of a “chest shield”.

-In breast reconstruction after cancer the psychological benefits are very important and this is true for any method of reconstruction.
+In breast reconstruction after cancer, the psychological benefits are very important and this is true for any method of reconstruction.

-Many women who have had a mastectomy claim that the prosthesis has helped them reduce shoulder pain and poor posture used to hide their prosthesis
+Many women who have had a mastectomy claim that the prosthesis has helped them reduce shoulder pain and poor posture used to hide their prosthesis.

 The thorax is sometimes hypersensitive after a mastectomy, irritated by the external prosthesis, especially after radiotherapy.
 In this case, the breast implant can play an additional role of covering between the skin and the chest wall.
-Breast reconstruction also makes it possible to correct the sequelae of previous local treatments.
+Breast reconstruction also makes it possible to correct the after effects of previous local treatments.

 There is no age limit for fitting a breast prosthesis.
-In plastic surgery, a breast prosthesis can be implanted after puberty, especially in the case of significant breast asymmetry *.
+In plastic surgery, a breast prosthesis can be implanted after puberty, especially in the case of significant breast asymmetry.